|

 to represent patients with PID.
 The PiA currently has about 2,200

-members and we are doing our best to encourage the development of an
+members and we are doing our best to encourage the development of

-disorganised reductions in services.
+and disorganised reductions in services.

 Some

-dedicated and concerned members are already stepping forward to launch
+dedicated and concerned members are already stepping forward to

-Immunodeficiency.
+Primary Immunodeficiency.

 We

-will retain the confidential database of PiA member’s addresses and
+will retain the confidential database of PiA member’s addresses

-before June 2012 with information about the launch of a new
+again before June 2012 with information about the launch of a new

 organisation.